 We explore social inequality along multiple dimensions including class, race, ethnicity and immigration status, sexuality, and gender, and research the ways in which social institutions, social processes and social practices are infused with, and shaped by power.

-Faculty in this area study inequality in work arrangements within the context of the changing nature of work and the economy.
-Areas of study include professional work in Canada and the process of professionalization and regulation, gender and work, the interplay between structural factors and individual agency in school-work transitions, job-stress, disability accommodation and precarious employment arrangements, retirement and occupational pensions, and work and aging.
+We study inequality in work, in the context of the changing nature of work and the economy.
+This includes processes of professionalization and regulation, gender and work, school-work transitions, job stress, disability accommodation, precarious employment, work and aging, and retirement and pensions.